adamsnoah98/LPS-LCS-Algorithm-Analysis/README.md

 ### Suffix Trees
 Despite having the best asympotic runtime, suffix trees performed the worst for my given sample space due to their large overhead and the absraction heavy implementation I used.
-The algorithm simply finds the deepest shared node in a linear generalized sized suffix tree (GST) constructed in linear time implementing Ukkonen's algorithm.
+The algorithm utilizes the LCS solution, feeding in the target string and its reverse.

 TODO GRAPH